jcole356/ShouldReads/README.md

 * Edit and delete your own book reviews
 * Create and destroy bookshelves used for organizing books
 * Add and remove books to bookshelves to sort by category
+* View newsfeed to see what other users are saying about books

 By accessing the Google Books API, users can access a huge library of book for use on the site.
 In addition to accessing the API, this